A guide to EV charging in the public sector

 Setting up public EV charge points requires careful planning to meet the current demand while preparing for future scalability and growth.
 It’s important to choose the right locations, balance costs and account for accessibility.
 A well-planned charging network not only benefits EV drivers but also supports local businesses and contributes to urban sustainability efforts.

-The type of charger you install depends on location and usage patterns:
+The type of station you install depends on location and usage patterns:

-• Level 2 chargers: Ideal for shopping centers, offices and car parks, these chargers provide a steady charge in 4–8 hours, making them perfect for long-duration parking.
+- Level 2 charging: Ideal for shopping centers, offices and car parks, these stations provide a steady charge in 4–8 hours, making them perfect for long-stay parking.

-• DC fast chargers: Designed for motorways, transport hubs and high-traffic urban areas, these chargers can deliver an 80% charge in 30 minutes but require higher power capacity and investment.
+- DC fast charging: Designed for motorways, transport hubs and high-traffic urban areas, these stations can deliver up to 80% charge in 30 minutes but require higher power capacity and investment.

 Smart charging and connectivity